How to Recover Deleted or Unsaved Excel Files in Windows 10/11

 Restore Deleted Excel File From Recycle Bin

-Your Excel files might have been automatically backed up and synced if you use cloud storage services like Google Drive or OneDrive.
+Your Excel files might have been automatically backed up and synced if you use cloud storage services like Google Drive, OneDrive, or iCloud.
 When a file is deleted from your device, there’s a good chance the cloud still stores a copy you can recover.

 Step 1.

-Log in to your OneDrive or Google Drive account using your browser or app.
+Log in to your cloud provider (OneDrive, Google Drive, or iCloud.com) using your browser or app.
 Then, navigate to the folder where the Excel file was originally stored.

 Step 2.